tobiasrask/domain-map/README.md

 # domain-map
-Provides domain prefixed ES6 Maps.
-Can be used as registry for other components.
+[domain-map](https://www.npmjs.org/package/domain-map) provides domain prefixed ES6 Maps, and can be used as registry for other components.

 ### Installation